rob-k/rob-k.github.io/readme.md

 /* The connection handler to handle connections with other devices */ public ExchangeConnectionHandler wifip2pConnectionHandler;

-/* A randomly generated UUID for this application */ private static final String APP_UUID = "45007ff6-f627-44f7-afa1-fe9010ae8a6e";
+/* A randomly generated UUID for this application.
+ * REPLACE THIS with your own UUID! */ private static final String APP_UUID = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";

 @Override
 public void onCreate() {